Welcome to small cottage designs and the world of shingled retreats . . . . the 19th century architectural style of

 numerous examples of it popped up across the United States . . . all the way to the west coast!

-proponents and architects of the Shingle Style is Robert A. M. Stern, based in New York City.
+architects of the Shingle Style is Robert A. M. Stern, based in New York

 Photo Credit: Peter Aaron / Esto